aleyu0/cse15l-lab-reports/labone.md

 We then logged out by typing `exit`.

 # Conclusion
-This lab was fun, and I learnt to access the course account remotely on my own laptop and to navigate it!
+This lab was enjoyable as I learnt how to access the course account remotely on my own laptop and to navigate it, which will be very helpful for future work!